-Chloroma or Granulocytic Sarcoma are extramedullary aggregates of blast cells (composed of immature granulocytic cells).
+Granulocytic Sarcoma is an extramedullary aggregate of blast cells (composed of immature granulocytic cells).
 This disease occurs most commonly in patients with acute leukaemia of the myeloid type.
 Sites most often affected are bone (especially the skull, spine, ribs, long tubular bones, and sternum).
 They also involve a variety of soft tissues: periosteum, soft tissue, orbit, lymph nodes and skin.
-If involvement follows this pattern, mark chloroma.